ia-toki/judgels/web/docs/deployment/configuration.md

 ### Grading worker threads per machine

-By default, there will be 2 worker threads per grader VM:
+By default, there will be one worker threads per grader VM:

+- `gabriel_grading_numWorkerThreads: 1`

+If the number of CPUs in each of the grader VMs is lower/higher, we can set a different number appropriately, e.g.:

 - `gabriel_grading_numWorkerThreads: 2`

 It means that each grader VM can have 2 concurrent grading executions.

-If the number of CPUs in each of the grader VMs is lower/higher, we can set a different number appropriately.

 ### Redeploying Judgels